miloknowles/ocean-perception/src/vehicle/params/README.md

 ## Nested Parameters

 Some high-level classes have other clases as members.
-The param system allows for this composition.
+The param system is designed to allow class composition through nested params.

 For example, in `stereo_tracker.hpp`:
 ```cpp